Milt Hinton: Hinton Photographic Collection

-Milt Hinton's Legacy
+Legacy

 In 1980, in honor of Hinton's 70th birthday, his friends and associates worked to create the Milton J. Hinton Scholarship Fund, which was used to help support the musical studies of a variety of bass students over the next four decades.
 Today the fund is administered by the New Jersey Performing Arts Center, where it is used to provide scholarships to students attending the biennial Milton J. Hinton Summer Institute for Studio Bass.
-The Institute is a continuation of Hinton's longstanding goal to educate and inspire future generations of musicians.
+The institute is a continuation of Hinton's longstanding goal to educate and inspire future generations of musicians.
 As he noted when discussing one of his own bass teachers, "For [Dmitri Shmuklovsky], passing on his skill and knowledge to the next generation was a solemn duty.
 It was a mission that went beyond his music.
 And looking back, I know his greatest gift was to teach me this strong sense of responsibility.
 It's the reason I've always tried to help young people.
 If someone wants to improve, if they have a sincere desire to learn, I've always tried to be there to give them whatever I can."